Shaba I: Other countries

 Belgium sent weapons to the Zaire government but declined Mobutu's request for military assistance.
 China sent 30 tons of weapons.
-France sent weapons and ammunition."Zaire bares troop, arms aid by Morocco, China", Chicago Tribune, 8 April 1977; accessed via ProQuest.
+France sent weapons and ammunition.
+Sudanese President Gaafar Nimiery announced in April 1977 that Sudan would provide aid to Zaire.

 The US asked for Nigeria's help with diplomatic mediation between Zaire and Angola.
 Nigeria agreed but urged outside powers not to provide arms.

 Cuban President Fidel Castro denied that Cuba was involved in the conflict and called Mobutu "desperate" and the accusation being "a pretext to get military assistance from imperialism so he can continue to oppress the people of Zaire".

 Banks

 Zaire had already been overdue on its loan payments, and the conflict increased the uncertainty of international banks of its ability to repay.
 A group of 98 banks, led by Citibank, had agreed in November 1976 to offer Zaire a $250 million loan if the country promised to implement economic austerity.
 The banks hoped that the additional loan would help Zaire develop its economy and pay back the $400 million that it already owned.
-The banks feared that the war would now bankrupt Zaire's government.Mark Frankland, "Why the banks are worrying about war", The Observer, 15 May 1977, p.
-6; accessed via ProQuest.
+The banks feared that the war would now bankrupt Zaire's government.
 Citibank announced on behalf of the group that the loan would be suspended until Zaire could resolve its internal problems, which would have jeopardised repayment.